House of Lords Reform

 The primacy of the Commons was explicitly stated by the Parliament Act 1911, which compelled the Lords to approve financial legislation, and the Parliament Act 1949, which removed the Lords’ power of veto over laws.

 Although the growing number of Life Peers diluted the hereditary basis of Lords membership for the next 40 years, the House of Lords Act 1999 all but dissolved the power of the British aristocracy within the Chamber.

 Prior to the “reforms” of 1999 the House of Lords had over 1,300 members.
 However, the 1999 Act removed the rights of all but 92 hereditary peers to sit in the Lords.
-These peers - who are elected from among the 800 or so entitled to sit before the Act - survive only by virtue of a compromise struck between the Labour Government and the Conservative leader in the Lords of the day, Viscount Cranborne.
+The 92 hereditary peers that remain – are elected from among the 800 or so entitled to sit before the Act.
+They survive only by virtue of a compromise struck between the Labour Government and the Conservative leader in the Lords of the day, Viscount Cranborne.

 The Commons, however, was unable to reach a ‘consensus’ on any option.
 The Government then tried to remove the remaining hereditary Peers through its House of Lords Reform Bill, which it described as the first stage of wider reforms, but this was dropped in March 2004 after it became clear that it would not be passed by the House of Lords.